1. About 15 minutes of time (to upload and provide information)

 As with all CKAN instances, all the functionality available to the RIDL browser interface can be accessed programmatically via the API.
 For an introduction to working with the CKAN API and a comprehensive list of all methods available please refer to the official CKAN API documentation

 The API uses the same authorization that the web interface so users will be able to perform (or not perform) the same actions that they have permission to do on the UI when using the API.
+For API operations an API token is used for authentication.

 To authenticate as a particular user the Authorization header must be sent as part of the request, including the API key provided to each user on the user details page: